Mobil Nigeria oil spill: Response

 The spill prompted widespread backlash from local residents and groups, particularly those located at the estuary of the Pennington River, who were the hardest hit.
 In total, approximately 14,000 claims for reparations were made, totalling over US$100 million.
 Fishermen and locals in nearby Eket protested, going as far as to hold employees of Mobil hostage in order to demand compensation.
 Protests were particularly abundant amongst fishermen, many of whom were left with nets that were clogged with oil and unusable, which Mobil then burned after inspections to prevent them from being reused.

 On January 19 and 20, a near-riot broke out in a protest led by local youth in order to have Mobil Nigeria establish a claims office in Eket.
 Protestors numbered in the thousands and negotiations took over nine hours, but meetings between demonstration leaders and Mobil representatives proved fruitful and a claims office was subsequently established.
 The protest against Mobil Nigeria, however, led to the arrests of up to 300 protestors.

 In July 1998, eleven men were shot and killed by police during protests for reparations in Warri, Delta State.

 On 1 May 2010, another spill occurred in a Mobil (now ExxonMobil) pipeline in Akwa Ibom State, this time spilling over a million gallons of oil and taking seven days to stop.
-Reports indicate that the pipelines carrying the crude to Qua Iboe Terminal are "dilapidated and decrepit" and are in need of replacement.
+Reports indicated that the pipelines carrying the crude to Qua Iboe Terminal are "dilapidated and decrepit" and were in need of replacement.

 On 16 December 2016, a Federal High Court in Lagos, Nigeria ordered Mobil Nigeria to pay US$32 million in damages to the fishermen affected by the spill, citing a violation of their right to life and right to live in an environment favorable to their socioeconomic development.